Kadaaran/ruby-images/README.md

 ### Ruby images
-> Ruby application (or command line) that create an image based on other images.
+> Ruby application (or command line) that creates an image based on other images.

 I used the RMagick library.